Free Camping in Inyo National Forest

 Inyo National Forest currently offers a maximum 14-days stay per site, but 28 days overall per year.

 The closest amenities are found in the town of Mammoth Lakes, about 13 miles to the south.

 As for what to do while camping there… Definitely make the drive up to Mono Lake for the afternoon and then plan a hike up Obsidian Dome to rockhound for some black glassy rocks.

 Pros and Cons

 Pros: Peace and quiet, a rich scent of fresh pine, sounds of song birds and howling coyotes.
-It’s totally free to camp here, you get a generous 28-day stay, cool weather in the summer, close proximity to Mammoth Lakes.
+It’s totally free to camp here, you get a 14-day stay, cool weather in the summer, close proximity to Mammoth Lakes.
 Plenty of wood and pine cones laying around for campfires.

 Cons: Verizon cell signal is weak in many places, may be difficult to get sun for your solar panels.

 Dispersed camping throughout Inyo National Forest offers no amenities.
 There are several developed campgrounds that offer trash bins and pit toilets.